• Skip to primary navigation

 • Green onions.
 Red onion is usually used when making potato salad, but we think green onion works better because it has a milder flavor.

 • Mayonnaise.
 Finding a high-quality mayo is key when making this potato salad with no eggs.
-We like to use vegan mayo, but you can use any mayo you like, including miracle whip.
+We like to use vegan mayo, but you can use any mayo you like, including Miracle Whip.

 • Lemon juice.
 You can also use apple cider vinegar or red wine vinegar.

 • Dijon mustard.
-We think the strong flavor of dijon mustard fits this salad well, but you can also use yellow mustard, which has a milder flavor.
+We think the strong flavor of Dijon mustard fits this salad well, but you can also use yellow mustard, which has a milder flavor.

 • Spices.
 We use onion powder, garlic powder, salt, and black pepper.